matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 ##### Streams

-Clients are expected to send one stream with one track of kind `audio` (creating a voice call).
-They can optionally send a second track in the same stream of kind `video` (creating a video call).
+Clients may send more than one stream in a VoIP call.
+Metadata can be included in the `m.call.invite`, `m.call.answer` and `m.call.negotiate` events to describe the streams being sent.
+This is the `sdp_stream_metadata` field.

+This field is an object in which each key is one stream `id` in the session description.
+The values are objects with the following fields:

+ * `purpose` - a string indicating the purpose of the stream.
+For compatibility between client the following values are defined:
+   *  `m.usermedia` - stream that contains the webcam and/or microphone tracks
+   *  `m.screenshare` - stream with the screen-sharing tracks

+If an incoming stream is not described in `sdp_stream_metadata` and `sdp_stream_metadata` is present, the stream should be ignored.
+If a stream has a `purpose` of an unknown type (i.e. not `m.usermedia` or `m.screenshare`), it should be ignored.

-Clients implementing this specification use the first stream and will ignore any streamless tracks.
-Note that in the JavaScript WebRTC API, this means `addTrack()` must be passed two parameters: a track and a stream, not just a track, and in a video call the stream must be the same for both audio and video track.
+Clients implementing this specification will ignore any streamless tracks.
+Note that in the JavaScript WebRTC API, this means `addTrack()` must be passed two
+parameters: a track and a stream, not just a track, and in a video call the stream must be the same for both audio and video track.

-A client may send other streams and tracks but the behaviour of the other party with respect to presenting such streams and tracks is undefined.
+During the initial invite and answer exchange clients find out if the field `sdp_stream_metadata` is missing.
+For backwards compatibility if it is not present in the event sent by the opponent, the client should ignore any new incoming streams (i.e. it should use the first one) and it shouldn't send more than one stream (i.e. clients cannot send a video feed and a screenshare at the same time, as is the case in current clients).

 ##### Invitees
 The `invitee` field should be added whenever the call is intended for one